 “We, (NAME) and (NAME), take each other as husband/wife.
 We are so happy to be united in this marriage together.
 For better or for worse, in sickness and in health, I will love you today; tomorrow, for the rest of my life.”

-“I, (NAME), take thee, (NAME), to be my wedded wife/husband, to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death do us part, according to God’s holy ordinance; and thereto I pledge thee my faith.”
+“I, (NAME), take thee, (NAME), to be my wedded wife/husband, to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death do us part, according to God’s holy law and ordinance; and thereto I pledge thee my faith.”

 Hindu Wedding Vows